Samolubiyi/Sales-and-Delivery-Dashboard/README.md

 Order and delivery dates

-Product and category information
+Product and category details

-Quantity and sales value
+Quantity sold and sales value

 Shipping cost

 Geographic region

-Delivery status (on-time vs late)
+Delivery status (On-time vs Late)

 Note: The dataset is synthetic and used to simulate real-world business scenarios and analytical workflows.

 🛠️ Tools & Technologies

-SQL – Data aggregation, KPI calculations, and metric standardization
+SQL – KPI calculations, aggregations, and metric standardization

-Excel – Data source validation and preprocessing
+Excel – Dataset validation and preprocessing

 Tableau – Interactive dashboards and visual storytelling

 📈 Key KPIs & Metrics

-The dashboard tracks and standardizes the following core business metrics:
+The dashboard standardizes and tracks the following business-critical metrics:

 Total Sales Revenue